yuanshunning/pickit-docs/docs/getting_started/exercises/exercise_detection_with_pickit_flex.rst

 .. _exercise_detection_flex:

-Exercise detection with Pick-it Flex
+Exercise detection with Pickit Flex
 ====================================

-This exercise involves using Pick-it Flex.
+This exercise involves using Pickit Flex.
 Different objects needs to be detected using simple shapes.

 +--------------+------------+